-This seventh meeting wild be held on 2 and 3 February 2017 at the Philanthropy House in Brussels and will be facilitated by Barry Knight (Executive Director, CENTRIS and advisor to the Global Fund for Community Foundations - UK), an expert in the field of evaluation and knowledge management.
+This seventh meeting was held on 2 and 3 February 2017 at the Philanthropy House in Brussels and was facilitated by Barry Knight (Executive Director, CENTRIS and advisor to the Global Fund for Community Foundations - UK), an expert in the field of evaluation and knowledge management.

-The aim of the round table is to encourage foundations to think about how, when they have found an approach that works, they can make extend the benefits much more widely.
-It is important that we can find a way to do this if we want to affect the big societal challenges we face in education, health, housing and other spheres.
+The aim of the round table was to encourage foundations to think about how, when they have developed an approach that works, they can extend it the benefits much more widely.
+It is important that we can find a way to do this upscaling if foundations want to have a positive impact on the big societal challenges that we face in education, health, housing and other spheres.

 The question is how can we do this?
-To answer the question, we will gather over two days on Thursday 2 February and Friday 3 February 2017 to have an interactive workshop to share good practice and learn from each other.
+The interactive workshop has allowed participants to share good practice and learn from each other.

-To stimulate our discussions, we will have contributions from five foundations that have successfully scaled up their efforts in different ways.
-We will hear about how this has happened in diverse spheres including primary education, healthy eating, climate change, palliative care and business as a force for good.
+To stimulate these discussions, there have been rich and diverse contributions from five foundations that have successfully scaled up their efforts in different ways.
+Participants heard about how this has happened in diverse spheres including primary education, healthy eating, climate change, palliative care and business as a force for good.

-- Sophie Lasserre, Programme Manager, Fondation de France will discuss a programme to develop a system of palliative care.
+- Sophie Lasserre, Programme Manager, Fondation de France discussed a programme to develop a system of palliative care.
 This has involved many interventions and investments over a 25-year period resulting in comprehensive system change.

-- Jan Despiegelaere, General Coordinator, West Flanders Community Foundation will describe "My Machine" as an innovative experiment with young children in school that has taken off and been applied in seven locations across the world.
+- Jan Despiegelaere, General Coordinator, West Flanders Community Foundation presented "My Machine" as an innovative experiment with young children in school that has taken off and been applied in seven locations across the world.
 The work has the potential to develop a more creative approach to education.